 The City of Chicago is currently in Phase Four: "Gradually Resume."
 Many City services have adjusted hours or locations and may require health screens prior to entering their physical spaces.
 Please call ahead or visit any department's website to get additional details, or visit chicago.gov/covid-19.

-The minimum wage in Chicago is currently $13 an hour.
-Tipped workers (workers who receive tips as part of their wage, like restaurant servers) currently have a minimum wage of $6.40 an hour.
+As of July 1, 2020 the minimum wage in Chicago is $13.50 per hour for employers with 4 to 20 workers, and $14 per hour for employers with 21 or more workers.
+Tipped workers (workers who receive tips as part of their wage, like restaurant servers) have a minimum wage of $8.10 for employers with 4 to 20 workers, and $8.40 for employers with 21 or more workers.
 If a tipped worker’s wages plus tips do not equal at least the full minimum wage, the employer must make up the difference.

 Chicago’s minimum wage goes up every July 1st, and is dependent on the number of employees at a business.
 See the notice below for more information.